Michael Isaac Stein

 Government official uses position to skirt pandemic restrictions

-During the height of the coronavirus pandemic, I discovered there was a wedding venue that continued to host 200-plus indoor wedding receptions, despite emergency restrictions meant to stop just that.
+During the height of the coronavirus pandemic, I discovered there was a wedding venue that continued to host 200-plus guest weddings indoors, despite emergency restrictions meant to stop just that.
 The wedding venue was owned by the family of a local City Council member.
 I revealed that the Council member was formally employed as a consultant for the business, and that she had used her government email to lobby numerous state officials to ensure the venue continued operating.